 - get aware of widespread myths about problem gambling (PB – further) to exclude them and move further

 In fact, you can gamble every day and don’t be addicted at all.
 And really pathological gamblers can bet either frequently or once a week or even month.
+Then what is PB then?
 Only if it causes financial, psychological, emotional, marital or even legal problems, then we have a deal with compulsive gambling.

 Hey, if the alcoholic can afford expensive drinks and doesn’t borrow money for that, there is no problem?
 Psht!
 It’s a bullshit.
 Here is the same.